hollsk/tweetextractor/README.md

 Set up a new application for your webservice once on Twitter here: https://dev.twitter.com/apps/new

-Upload the files to a server.
+Upload the twitteroauth-master directory and twitter-lib.php to a server.
 Edit twitter-lib.php to add your own API information from Twitter.

-Follow the instructions in index.php on your server.
+Add the contents of index.html to your page, add the contents of css/screen.css to your CSS file, and include js/twitter.js on the page.

 That's it!